symfony-cmf/symfony-cmf-docs/getting-started/content.rst

 workings are pretty straighforward: it accepts a content instance and optionally a template to render it.
 If none is provided, it uses a preconfigured default.
 It also takes into account the document's publishing status and multilanguage.
+Both the content instance and the optional template are provided to the Controller by the ``RoutingBundle``'s ``DynamicRouter``.
+More information on this is available on the :ref:`Routing system getting started page <routing-linking-a-route-with-a-model-instance>` page.

 Admin support
 -------------

 The last component needed to handle the included content types is an administration panel.
-Symfony CMF can optionally support `Sonata's Doctrine PHPCR Admin Bundle <https://github.com/sonata-project/SonataDoctrinePhpcrAdminBundle>`_
+Symfony CMF can optionally support `SonataDoctrinePHPCRAdminBundle <https://github.com/sonata-project/SonataDoctrinePhpcrAdminBundle>`_
 , a backoffice generation tool.
 For more information about it, please refer to the bundle's `documentation section <https://github.com/sonata-project/SonataDoctrinePhpcrAdminBundle/tree/master/Resources/doc>`_.